syntasso/instruqt-kubecon/11-bonus-deploy-operator-to-kubernetes/assignment.md

 make docker-build
 ```

+> ⏳ Note that this docker build may take a few minutes!

 This docker image is currently only usable on your local computer.
 Typically you would look to tag and push this image to a repository in the cloud so that your Kubernetes cluster could pull it down from the internet.
 Today you will not be doing this.

 ⬆️ Uploading your image locally